Contrax-co/Contrax-Builder/README.md

 What's next
 -----------
-- The buildBlueprint.js file needs to be able to blueprint permissions and functions.
+- The buildBlueprint.js file needs to be able to blueprint functions.
+- The permissions check function needs to handle timelocks
+- non-mint functions need to be added
 - An expressJS backend needs to be created to take a params.json as a POST request.

 How to run